Quzzar/fated-path/README.md

-# Faded Path: A Roguelike Text-Based RPG App
+# Fated Path: A Roguelike Text-Based RPG App

 ## Overview
-Faded Path is an immersive text-based RPG that combines the thrill of roguelike elements with an expansive open world.
+Fated Path is an immersive text-based RPG that combines the thrill of roguelike elements with an expansive open world.
 Set in a dynamically generated realm, this game invites players to explore an ever-changing landscape filled with hidden treasures, formidable monsters, and mysterious dungeons.

 ## Key Features

-- **Dynamic World:** Every journey in Faded Path offers a unique experience, thanks to a procedurally generated world map and storyline.
+- **Dynamic World:** Every journey in Fated Path offers a unique experience, thanks to a procedurally generated world map and storyline.
 Your path is never the same twice!

 - **Epic Quests and Storyline:** Follow intriguing storylines and undertake epic quests.
 Your choices shape the narrative and your journey in this unpredictable world.